Kompromat (film): Production

 The film was planned to be a film about the actual kompromat case involving Yoann Barbereau.
 The production was unable to obtain rights to Barbereau's story, so a fictional story loosely based on the Barbereau case was created.
-Some similarities remain, for instance Barbereau was likewise the director of the Alliance française in Irkutsk and was likewise charged with disseminating child pornography and abusing his own daughter, only to escape from prison.
+Some similarities remain, for instance Barbereau was also the director of the Alliance française in Irkutsk, and was charged with disseminating child pornography and abusing his own daughter, only to escape from prison.

-In an interview, Jérôme Salle stated, "We shot in Lithuania because, given the subject, it was very risky to shoot in Russia.
-In any case, we did not want to take the risk.
-It was difficult filming during a period of time greatly affected by covid, which we have all experienced as being extremely restrictive.
-We lived like hermit monks.
-When we finished the day, we returned to the hotel without being able to meet to discuss things, have a drink, or share a meal.
-Gilles Lellouche, who loves people and parties, found it quite an ordeal, but in the end, I think it served his character and the film.
-He found himself far from his family, far from his friends, from his bearings, completely isolated: like Mathieu in the story."